MockingbirdME/game_md/Dev's D20 version/core rules.md

   - **Near Success:** N/A.
   - **Complete Success:** the character regains one plus their secondary skill rank stamina.
   - **Additional Success:** the character regains an additional point of stamina for each additional success.
-### Search Area ??????
+### Search Area
-  - **Primary Attribute:** Reflexes
+  - **Primary Attribute:** Perception
-  - **Primary Skill:** Melee Combat
+  - **Primary Skill:** Awareness
-  - **Relevant Secondary Skills:** Specific melee attack type.
+  - **Relevant Secondary Skills:** Search
   - **Relevant Secondary Skill Usage:**
-  - **Aiding Others:** none, character's make this skill check on their own.
+  - **Aiding Others:** Multiple character's can work together allowing for one skill check to be made by the character with the highest skill and treat their secondary skill rank as one higher than the character with the highest rank.
-  - **Description:** the character makes an attack with a melee weapon or their body against a target in their reach.
+  - **Description:** the character searches an area for money, valuables, other specific items of interest, or hiding characters.
-  - **Difficulty:** equal to the target's defense.
+  - **Difficulty:** set by the GM based on how difficult the items/characters that could be found are to find.
-  - **Required Successes:** equal to the target's melee defense bonus.
+  - **Required Successes:** if there's more than one potential item/loot/character to find the GM will set a number of required successes for various additional searched for things.
-  - **Critical Failure:** the attack misses and something goes wrong, if not detailed elsewhere this is determined by the GM and may range from dropping or breaking the weapon to harming the attacker or their ally.
+  - **Critical Failure:** not only was nothing found, but one item was damaged or lost during the course of the search; the character may not try again without additional help.
-  - **Failure:** the attack misses with no further effect.
+  - **Failure:** no item was found, the character may not try again without additional help.
-  - **Near Success:** the attack was parried, dodged, or blocked; the attack deals no damage but the defender loses one point of defense.
+  - **Near Success:** N/A, while this skill check does have required successes they are for determining additional found items/characters.
-  - **Complete Success:** the target is hit, the target loses one defense and apply the effects of a hit with the attack/weapon.
+  - **Complete Success:** the easiest to find item/characters was discovered by the character.
+Add the character's secondary skill rank as extra successes for finding additional items/characters.
-  - **Additional Success:** the target suffers additional effects based on the attack/weapon.
+  - **Additional Success:** the number of additional successes will determine how many additional items/characters are found.
 ### Sense Motive
   - **Primary Attribute:**
   - **Primary Skill:**